wintercms/docs/architecture-introduction.md

 <a name="components"></a>
 ### Components

-[Components](../cms/components) are the main conduit between Backend functionality and Frontend content, being used in layouts, pages, and partials.
+[Components](../cms/components) are the main conduit between backend functionality and Frontend content, being used in layouts, pages, and partials.
 They handle interactions and dynamic content generation as structured “objects”, including a [PHP file handling all functionality](../plugin/components), default partials for the frontend content, and any additional JS or CSS assets.
-They can provide configurable properties to set up aspects of the component, controlled through the Backend.
+They can provide configurable properties to set up aspects of the component, controlled through the backend.

 Themes can [override a component’s partial](../cms/components#customizing-default-markup) to tailor the component output to their own specifications.